stupop010/stock-cli/readme.md

     sck search -s <search> [market] -- search for a stock

     # Stock options
-    sck search -s <symbol> [days]  -- search for a stock sck search -d <symbol> [weeks]  -- Get info about a stock from the last number of days sck search -w <symbol> [months]  -- Get info about a stock from the last number of weeks sck search -m <symbol> [months]  Get info about a stock from the last number of months
+    sck stock -s <symbol> [days]  -- search for a stock sck stock -d <symbol> [weeks]  -- Get info about a stock from the last number of days sck stock -w <symbol> [months]  -- Get info about a stock from the last number of weeks sck stock -m <symbol> [months]  Get info about a stock from the last number of months

 ## Version